 - High interest rates.
-You can earn up to 2.179% on long-term investments (which is higher than some of the competition).
+You can earn higher rates on long-term investments (higher than most competitors offer).

 - Deposits are insured.
 Simplii is insured by the Canada Deposit Insurance Corporation (CDIC), so the cumulative worth of your deposits is protected up to $100,000.